hugooSoul/textileco/README.md

 ### Schedule

+On the table of the each user there are some information as the day, their check-in & check-out, and if the user came late or left the office early.

-If an Employee came to work after 9:30 AM the system shown that that user came late and if the user left the work after 17:30 PM so, the system shown that the user left the office early.
+If an Employee came to work after(>=) 9:30 AM the system shown that that user came late and assuming the user have been in the office, and if he/she decide get out after 3:00(>=) PM or before(<=) 5:45PM the system gonna show that the user left early.

-- If on the table appear an hour in "Came late?" is because the employee came to work after 9:30 AM.

-- If on the table appear an hour in "Left early?" is because the employee left the office after 17:30 PM and before 18:00 PM.

 ### Features not completed